freetom/freetom.github.io/about.markdown

 permalink: /about/
 ---

-Tomas Bortoli <tomasbortoli@gmail.com> freetom
+Tomas Bortoli &lt;tomasbortoli@gmail.com&gt; *freetom*

-0days are fun
+0days are fun.
+A blog to inform about software security issues in various contexts.